 A cross between a cavalier King Charles spaniel and a poodle, cavoodles make gentle, fun-loving pets.
 Their wool-like coat is non-shedding – ideal in smaller living spaces – but does require clipping around three times a year.

 Cavoodles range in size from 8-12kg, and like most ‘oodles’ are gentle, affectionate and love to snuggle on the couch.
 They’ll need daily or twice daily exercise, and be sure to purchase ethically.
-Visit here to read up on finding a reputable breeder.
+Read about how to find ethical dog breeders here.

 Unlike many terriers, border terriers are known to be obedient, easy to train and gentle-natured.
 They’re a small to medium-sized breed and are not big barkers so won’t drive your neighbours mad.